vivek3003/flux-redux-migration/README.md

 }

 export function todos(state=initialState, action){
-  switch(action.type){ // This will be the same as acionType. createFluxStore will ensure that.
+  // Remember your actions must have type key. createFluxStore adds actionType to the type internally. switch(action.type){

     //Here you will add the logic which was present in your store's dispatch Handler.

     default:
      return state;
   }
 }
 ```